sgreenl5/Photo-Filters-via-Pixel-Manipulation/README.md

 Subtract,
 Blur,
 Constant Color,
-Right Left Concatinate,
+Right Left Concatenate,
-Left Right Concatinate,
+Left Right Concatenate,
-Top Bottom Concatinate, and
+Top Bottom Concatenate, and
-Shinker
+Shrink

 The resulting image is one pnm file with all of the filter's outcomes side by side.
 The input image is called Input.pnm and